quells/tiny-gfx/README.md

 ## Build and Flash

 Requires nMigen and its icestorm40 dependencies.
+A build environment is specified in the included Dockerfile.

 ```
 $ python3 src/gfx.py